After-Action Review of the Statewide Pandemic Response and Recovery

 K-12 Pandemic Impact

-This project implements one of the recommendations from the Learning from Responses to Covid-19 in Washington State project initiated by the Center.
 The pandemic dramatically interrupted K-12 education for all students across the state and led to a range of academic, social, physical, and mental and behavioral health impacts.
 The disruptions caused by the pandemic disproportionately impacted students and families that are low-income, from historically disadvantaged communities, immune compromised, and/or special needs.

 For more information, please contact Tye Ferrell or Phyllis Shulman.